SC

 Executive / C-suite300%+

 Costs include recruiting fees, time-to-fill, onboarding, lost productivity, and institutional knowledge lost.
+Reducing turnover is one of the highest-return investments a business can make — you can measure that gain with a percentage return calculator.

 Turnover Rate by Team Size and Separations